12 Important Shopping Trends For 2023

 Whether that means consumers finding deals through social media or sharing their shopping habits and finds with their friends, there is a definite shift taking place towards social commerce.

-In a recent study, Forrester found that 38% of shoppers in the United States make monthly purchases through social media.
+A recent study revealed that 47% of shoppers in the United States have made purchases through social media.

 Similarly, Statista found that more than a third of all consumers it surveyed made shopping decisions based on social media ads.